Microsoft 365 Security Review for UK SMEs: The First 10 Checks

 The best early-stage security reviews are concrete.
 They turn dashboards and assumptions into named controls, named owners and dated evidence.

 The useful first review is not a giant slide deck.
-It is a control map.
-Who can get in, from where, using what device, to access which data, and how would you prove the current state a month from now?
+It is a control map: who can get in, from where, using what device, to access which data, and how would you prove the current state a month from now?

 - List every privileged role, starting with Global Administrator and Privileged Role Administrator.